-In the third installment, we talked to Professor John Cochrane, Senior Fellow of Hoover Institution, Stanford University.
+In this installment, we talked to Professor John Cochrane, Senior Fellow of Hoover Institution, Stanford University.
 He is famous for his research in Finance, Monetary policy and the Fiscal Theory of Price Level.
 His publications include one of the most widely used Finance textbook – Asset Pricing.
 His blog, “The Grumpy Economist”, is also one of the most influential economics blogs.

-In this interview, Prof. Cochrane discusses with us his view on the development in Macroeconomics since the Great Depression.
+Cochrane discusses with us his view on the development in Macroeconomics since the Great Depression.
 He also explains what Neo-Fisherian and Fiscal Theory of Price Level are, and why they are important for understanding the current economic situation around the world.

 You can also find a streamlined version of this interview in the Winter 2017 issue of Hoover Digest